Trinity

 Anderson and Beall on Theological Paradoxes

 Anyone interested in the topic of theological paradoxes will probably enjoy these two episodes from the freshly-minted Furthering Christendom podcast.
 In the first, I chat with Tyler McNabb and Mike DeVito about the model I develop and defend in my book Paradox in Christian Theology.
 In the second episode (recorded the very next day!)
-Tyler and Mike talk with philosopher JC Beall about his preferred approach to theological paradox.
+Tyler and Mike talk with philosopher Jc Beall about his preferred approach to theological paradox.

 Dr. Beall has some very kind things to say about my work, even though he ends up taking a different position.
 I want to preserve classical logic (specifically, the law of non-contradiction) and my model aims to do just that.
 Thus, on my view, theological paradoxes are merely apparent (not real) contradictions.
 Beall, on the other hand, wants to bite the bullet (or as he puts it, “knock on the door”!) and say that orthodox Christology is both true and contradictory, which requires one to accept a non-classical logic.
 (I should add that he thinks there are other, non-theological reasons for questioning classical logic.)